 Effective Holiday Email Marketing in 2019: Examples, Tips, and Tools for Successful Campaigns

-CyberWeek and the holidays are a great opportunity to increase sales.
+CyberWeek and the holidays are a great opportunity to increase sales and maximize revenue.

-- Review the tools you should be using to optimize your email marketing for the holiday season.
+- Reviewing the tools you should be using to optimize your email marketing for the holiday season.

 Types of Emails to Optimize During the Holidays

-Email marketing campaigns can suffer from a “set it and forget it” mentality.
+Gone are the days of looking at email marketing campaigns with a “set it and forget it” mentality.

-As you prepare for the holiday season (more on this discussed below), take the time to review and update these three key holiday emails:
+As you prepare for the holiday season, take the time to review and update these three key holiday emails:

 - Welcome emails.